Powell’s Showdown with Cataract Canyon – The 1869 Expedition

 Cataract Canyon would greet Powell’s 1869 expedition with unwelcomed warmth, scenes steeped for poetic pennings, and the most petrifying hydraulics this side of the continent.
 The Colorado River was what they’d come for, and this canyon was the portal to the only thing they knew to be waiting on the other side— the Gulf of California.

 “Hurra!
 Hurra!
 Hurra!
 Grand River came upon us, or rather we came upon that very suddenly and to me unexpectedly at 5 ½ P.M,” George Bradley wrote, in the most indicative expression for this defining moment of the expedition.

-Jack Sumner couldn’t help but make mention of a river gabbling phony from a Colorado newspaper who had “…went so far as to claim that he had laid out a town and called it Junction City.
+Jack Sumner’s entry couldn’t help but make mention of a river gabbling phony from a Colorado newspaper who had “…went so far as to claim that he had laid out a town and called it Junction City.
 Where he had is Burgh is more than I can say as it is an apparently endless Canon in three directions…” But the crew kept the name for the confluence no less.

-Bradley was also privy of what was to come as he had become quite the canyon reader, “It is possible we are allured into a dangerous and disastrous canon of death by the placid waters…”
+Bradley was also privy of what was to come as he had become quite the canyon reader; “It is possible we are allured into a dangerous and disastrous canon of death by the placid waters…”

 July 17th, Sour Flour

 Less than two weeks and 334 miles earlier, Powell acquired 300 pounds of flour to replenish a fraction of what was lost in the No-Name— the expedition’s fourth boat that was pulverized and drowned by Lodore Canyon’s whitewater.
-Today, only a third of the flour was found usable after sifting out its mold through a mosquito net.
+Today, only a third of the flour was found usable after sifting out the mold through a mosquito net.